 Urinary tract infections (UTIs)

-UTIs can increase during menopause, and some women experience recurrent UTIs.
+UTIs can increase during menopause, and some women, myself included, experience recurrent UTIs.

 Symptoms of a UTI include pain or burning while urinating, frequent urination, pressure or an ache in the lower abdomen, the urge to go when the bladder is empty, and blood in the urine.